AndreaRid/NanoscopeAFM_ForceCurve_analysis/README.md

 _**- LongitudinalClustering_DataPrep.py**:_ this script is used to analyse the force curves within the Example_RawData/Chromosomes folder, which refers to indentation experiments on multiple chromosomes.
 The script processes all the traces and store their x and y values into separate .csv files for the longitudinal clustering analysis.

-_**- LongitudinalClustering_analysis.py**:_ this script performs longitudinal clustering of the traces according to two different algorithms.
-The first one is simply based on the calculation of the euclidean distance between each curve, while the second one perform a Dynamic Time Warping (DTW) analysis, which is a more sophisticated version than the euclidean distance, accounting for potential offsets etc...
-The results of these analyses are the so-called distance matrices, which are stored in appropriate .csv files.
+_**- DTW_analysis.py**:_ this script performs longitudinal clustering based on DTW.
+The results of these analysis is the so-called distance matrix (_nxn_), whose elements contains the computed distance between all the *n* curves, the matrix is stored in a .csv file.

 _**- DTW_parallelization.py**:_ DTW is computationally expensive; in this script the DTW analysis is parallelized in order to be faster and more efficient (thanks to parallelization the DTW analysis is more than 4x faster); the result (the distance matrix) is always stored in .csv file.

-_**- Clustering_ResultsPlotting.py**:_ this script takes the distance matrices as input and produce a dendrogram that cluster the curves into multiple hierarchical clusters.
-Choosing the number of clusters we want to produce, it is then possible to see the different curve classified in separate clusters only based on their shapes (refer to appropriate figures in the _Example_figures_ folder).
+_**- Clustering_ResultsPlotting.py**:_ this script takes the distance matrices as input and produce a dendrogram that cluster the curves (based on the distances computed using DTW and stored in the distance matrix) into multiple hierarchical clusters.
+Choosing the number of clusters we want to produce, it is then possible to see the different curves classified in separate clusters only based on their shapes (refer to appropriate figures in the _Example_figures_ folder).